SourceFinder#

 If

-The number of processes to use for multiprocessing (if larger than 1).
+The number of processes to use for source deblending.
 If set to 1, then a serial implementation is used instead of a parallel one.
 If

-, then the number of processes will be set to the number of CPUs detected on the machine.
-Please note that due to overheads, multiprocessing may be slower than serial processing.
-This is especially true if one only has a small number of sources to deblend.
+None, then the number of processes will be set to the number of CPUs detected on the machine.
+Please note that due to overheads, multiprocessing may be slower than serial processing if only a small number of sources are to be deblended.
 The benefits of multiprocessing require ~1000 or more sources to deblend, with larger gains as the number of sources increase.
-This keyword is ignored unlessdeblend=True
+This keyword is ignored unlessdeblend=True.- progress_barbool, optional

 Examples